galsrv/hr_bot/README.md

 3. Fill `infra/.env` using `.env.example`

-4. Set the base directory - for the part of the project you want to start
+4. Set the base directory - for the subproject you want to start
 ```shell
 cd src/backend
 ```